What It's Like To Grow Up As The Child Of A Hoarder

-As my other half clears the kitchen table, heaping our children’s books into a pile on the windowsill and placing a bag over the back of a chair, my hackles rise and I immediately move to put the books in their rightful place.
+As my other half clears the kitchen table, tossing our children’s books into a pile on the windowsill and placing a bag over the back of a chair, my hackles rise and I immediately put the books in their rightful place.
 Ironically, there’s nowhere for them to go because we have too many books and not enough space.
 But still, I can’t bear to see them in a pile.
-Similarly, if someone in my family leaves washing up water in the sink, I have to empty it immediately.
+Similarly, if someone in my family leaves dishwater in the sink, I have to empty it immediately.

-But I’m not a neat freak.
+But, I’m not a neat freak.
 Far from it.
-In fact, I have drawers spilling with uncategorised items and our cellar sometimes doesn’t bear going in.
-It doesn't make sense, but if you’re also the child of a hoarder, you’ll probably recognise my confusing and somewhat hypocritical behaviour.
+In fact, I have drawers spilling with uncategorized items and our cellar sometimes doesn’t bear going in.
+It doesn't make sense, but if you’re also the child of a hoarder, you’ll probably recognize my confusing and somewhat hypocritical behavior.

 Advertisement

-For example, I’m simultaneously fine with having seven bags full of random items hanging up in the porch but will not tolerate crumbs on the work surface when I return from a night out.
-Spilled sugar makes me feel extremely panicky but a drawer rammed with cables and batteries, not so much.
+For example, I’m simultaneously fine with having seven bags full of random items hanging up on the porch, but will not tolerate crumbs on the table when I return from a night out.
+Spilled sugar makes me feel extremely panicky, but a drawer rammed with cables and batteries, not so much.

 Growing up, a messy house was all I ever knew.
-It was only when I moved through primary school that I discovered that most people didn’t have to move piles of clothes to sit on a settee or that other people’s baths didn’t have a constant dirty ring around them.
-It was completely normal in our house to come across a large patch of dried-on cat sick or an unidentifiable smell that might turn out later to be rotten food.
-To the adult me (and, no doubt, to anyone reading this) that seems pretty shocking but it was just how my parents and I lived.
+It was only when I moved through grade school that I discovered that most people didn’t have to move piles of clothes to sit on a settee or that other people’s bathtubs didn’t have a constant dirty ring around them.
+It was completely normal in our house to come across a large patch of dried-on cat vomit or an unidentifiable smell that might turn out later to be rotten food.
+To the adult me (and, no doubt, to anyone reading this) that seems pretty shocking, but it was just how my parents and I lived.

 Advertisement

-When I made a dear friend in secondary school I spent virtually every Friday night at her house.
+When I made a dear friend in secondary school, I spent virtually every Friday night at her house.
 She’d ask whether she could come to mine and I’d make excuse after excuse, lie after lie about whether I was allowed or whether my parents were in.
-She once asked me in front of my mother who said, “Course you can come!
-Any time” while I squirmed in embarrassment.
+She once asked me in front of my mother who said, “Of course you can come!
+Any time,” while I squirmed in embarrassment.
 I never allowed the subject to come up again.

-I was in my 20s when I discovered that hoarding was a thing, via TV programmes such as How Clean Is Your House.
-Of course they made compelling and essential viewing but I watched through my fingers.
+I was in my 20s when I discovered that hoarding was a thing, via TV shows like How Clean Is Your House?
+Of course they made compelling and essential viewing, but I watched through my fingers.
 I would also get unreasonably angry when people talked about piles of papers and referred to hoarders in affectionate terms, as though they were collectors.
-Our house wasn’t full of dusty old books or eccentric trinkets; it smelled of cat wee and was full of mouldy cups.
+Our house wasn’t full of dusty old books or eccentric trinkets; it smelled of cat pee and was full of moldy cups.

 Advertisement

-“Hoarding is such an obvious trait,” says Dr. Gummer, “that is difficult for children to cope with and the usual tactics – avoidance, distraction, confrontation – aren’t effective.”
+“Hoarding is such an obvious trait,” she says, “that is difficult for children to cope with and the usual tactics — avoidance, distraction, confrontation — aren’t effective.”
 Dr. Gummer talks about the "Goodness of Fit" model, which is simply defined as the compatibility between environment and a child’s temperament.
 Poorness of fit occurs when this is not respected and accommodated.
 It’s been suggested that children are more likely to reach their potential when there is goodness of fit.

 Advertisement

-But Dr. Gummer warns of the knock-on effect my reactions might be having on my own children: “In terms of lasting impact, having an extreme reaction to having grown up in a hoarder’s household can create problems for the next generation too,” she says.
+But Dr. Gummer warns of the knock-on effect my reactions might be having on my own children: “In terms of lasting impact, having an extreme reaction to having grown up in a hoarder’s household can create problems for the next generation, too,” she says.
 “It’s all about control and a feeling of belonging.
-If there are irrational behaviours such as excessive tidiness or storage fetishes that young children are struggling to understand, then they are likely to suffer from that too.”
+If there are irrational behaviors, such as excessive tidiness or storage fetishes that young children are struggling to understand, then they are likely to suffer from that, too.”

 Advertisement